Skip to content

 3. Whats up!

-As you can see in the example above, our intention with the welcome_intent intent is to start a conversation when a user says any of these training phrases.
+As you can see in the example above, the purpose of the welcome_intent intent is to start a conversation when a user says any of these training phrases.
 An intent can have multiple entities.

-Whenever you create, modify or deletes an intent it is important to re-train your Dialogflow CX flows.
-This will re-train your NLU.
-By doing this your bot will "understand you" including your latest changes.
+Whenever you create, modify, or delete an intent, it is important to re-train your Dialogflow CX flows.
+This will re-train your NLU model.
+By doing this, your bot will "understand you", including your latest changes.

-With the cxcli you can interact easily with your Dialogflow CX intents.
+With cxcli, you can easily interact with your Dialogflow CX intents.

-All the commands that you have available in the cxcli to interact with your agents are located down the cxcli intents command.
+All of the commands that you have available in cxcli to interact with your intents are located within the cxcli intents subcommand.

 Create

-The cxcli has a command that allows you to create an intents.
-You can find the whole explanation here
+The cxcli has a command that allows you to create an intent.
+You can find a more detailed explanation here

 Delete

 The cxcli has a command that allows you to delete your intents.
-You can find the whole explanation here
+You can find a more detailed explanation here

-If you want to check the full usage of the cxcli intents command, please refer to this page.
+If you want to see the full usage of the cxcli intents command, please refer to this page.

-If you want to learn more about Dialogflow CX intents, check the official documentation.
+If you want to learn more about Dialogflow CX intents, refer to the official documentation.